 Every year, Tennis Resorts Online asks thousands of vacationing tennis lovers to share their experience and opinion on hundreds of tennis destinations throughout the world.
 The annual ranking lists the top 75 tennis resorts as well as a separate list of the 25 best tennis camps.
 Here's a sampling of the 15 best tennis resorts worth visiting.
 To see the complete list, go to tennisresortsonline.com.

-This 45-court training facility, which also is used by the Bryan brothers, draws guests in search of improved fitness, consistency and a better overall game.
+This 45-court training facility, which also was used by the Bryan brothers, draws guests in search of improved fitness, consistency and a better overall game.

-A half-mile boardwalk through the mangroves stitches the beach and watersports center to the hotel and and its 15 clay courts ably staffed by a team with international experience.
+A half-mile boardwalk through the mangroves stitches the beach and water sports center to the hotel and its 15 clay courts ably staffed by a team with international experience.

-No. 12: The Resort at Longboat Key ClubLongboat Key, Florida 4 of 16
+No. 12 The Resort at Longboat Key ClubLongboat Key, Fla.
+4 of 16

 This tennis center, which the USTA named the Facility of the Year in 2009, boasts 20 Har-Tru courts, including a stadium court with seating for 500 spectators.

 Its longtime tennis director has built a program that, in a typical week, includes private lessons, a daily stroke and strategy clinic and Cardio Tennis, as well as game matching.

 No. 11 Four Seasons Resort NevisNevis, West Indies 5 of 16

 Tennis is front and center at this Caribbean resort, which also has two other big draws: the beach and golf.